Why Do Dogs Walk In Circles Before They Die? (the Reasons 2023)

 An infection, inflammation, or tumor can cause Canine Vestibular Disease.
 The disease can also be caused by a genetic defect or old age.
 Symptoms of Canine Vestibular Disease include walking in circles, head tilt, incoordination, and vomiting.
 The disease is treated with medication, rest, and physical therapy.

-What Should You Do About Your Dog Walking In a Circle?
+What Should You Do About Your Dog Walking In A Circle?

 Source